ckdextergames/Icarus_mods/README.md

 ---

-*Compatible with Icarus Week 112 update, or the current later game build if updated with Icarus Mod Manager.*
+*Compatible with Icarus Week 168 update, or the current later game build if updated with Icarus Mod Manager.*

 <a name="mod">__Dexterhaven Labs__</a>

 Dexterhaven Labs introduces a custom tab to the Orbital Workshop, containing many useful items.

-(This mod replaces other mods which had the items in separate places, replacing existing Workshop items.
-These items now no longer replace any other items but are available in their own section.)

 Included: